wp-plugins/buddypress-nocaptcha-register-box/readme.txt

 It should help keep your community free from spammers and also hopefully not be too much of a inconvenience for your site's users.

-Based on Buddypress ReCaptacha by Hardeep Asrani.
+Uses Google’s new No Captcha reCaptcha API!

 == Installation ==

 1. Upload the plugin to your 'wp-content/plugins' directory, or download and install automatically through your admin panel.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Configure reCAPTCHA settigns from Settings > BuddyPress Captcha menu.
+3. Configure reCAPTCHA settings from Settings > BuddyPress Captcha menu.

 == Frequently Asked Questions ==